 Since the 1970s, the rainbow has been a universally recognized symbol for LGBT pride.
 But why was the rainbow chosen to begin with?

 In June, you might notice an increasing number of rainbow flags around town.
-June is LGBTQ+ pride month in the United States, so it’s likely this multi-colored symbol will be more prevalent than usual.
+June is LGBTQ+ Pride Month in the United States, so it’s likely this multi-colored symbol will be more prevalent than usual.
 But how did the rainbow come to be associated with LGBT rights in the first place?

-A symbol for the LGBT community
+A symbol for the LGBTQ community